 Has Kimco Realty Corporation Been A Good Investment?

-Given the total loss of 26% over three years, many shareholders in Kimco Realty Corporation are probably rather dissatisfied, to say the least.
+Since shareholders would have lost about 2.1% over three years, some Kimco Realty Corporation shareholders would surely be feeling negative emotions.
 This suggests it would be unwise for the company to pay the CEO too generously.